OpenPPL/ppq/ppq/quantization/quantizer/README.md

             QuantizationProperty.PER_TENSOR
         )
 ```
-as you can see from above, the *ACADEMICQuantizer* takes a asymmetric linear per-tensor scheme for activation quantization, the
+as you can see from above, the *ACADEMICQuantizer* takes an asymmetric linear per-tensor scheme for activation quantization, the
 most-common quantization setting in academic papers.

 Similarly, you need to confirm the rounding policy of your backend platform, for example, the *TargetPlatfom.PPL_CUDA_INT8*
 platform takes a round-to-nearest-even policy, while the *TargetPlatform.NCNN_INT8* platform takes a round-half-away-from-zero
-policy, in order to better align with your backend, you should make sure coherent rounding behavior between your quantizer
+policy, to better align with your backend, you should make sure of coherent rounding behavior between your quantizer
 and your real backend.
 ```python
 @ property